Dr Abid Khan, Medical Director

 Professor Christian Mallen, Head, Keele School of Medicine

-Professor Mallen is Head of the School of Primary, Community and Social Care and is NIHR Research Professor in General Practice.
+Professor Mallen is currently the NIHR Research Professor in General Practice and the interim Director of the Institute for Primary Care and Health Sciences.
 He leads Keele's Global Health Research and is also the Director of the Wellcome Trust Doctoral Training Programme for Primary Care.

 Professor Mallen trained in clinical medicine in Nottingham and North Staffordshire, completing vocational training in general practice in 2003.
 He worked clinically as a GP for NHS North Staffordshire.